Our Guide to

 Home to half the world’s chameleon species (150 world wide, more than 70 found here), Madagascar holidays get you close to these multi-coloured creatures famous for elastic tongues, bulging eyes and camouflage ability.

-Does the magic of Madagascar holiday inspire you to travel?
+Does the magic of Madagascar holiday inspire you?

 More on a Madagascar Holiday